NativeScript/docs-v7/publishing/publishing-android-apps.md

 ## Overview
 You can publish a NativeScript app in *Google Play* the same way [you would release a purely native Android app](http://developer.android.com/tools/publishing/publishing_overview.html).

- 1. Verify that the Android native project inside your app contains your latest changes and resources by running the following command.

-     ```
-     tns prepare android
-     ```
- 2. Make sure that you have a `.keystore` file to sign your app with.
+ 1. Make sure that you have a `.keystore` file to sign your app with.
 For more information, see [How to create  a .keystore file](http://developer.android.com/tools/publishing/app-signing.html#signing-manually)?
- 3. Build your project in release mode by running the following command:
+ 2. Build your project in release mode by running the following command:

     ```
     tns build android --release --key-store-path <path-to-your-keystore> --key-store-password <your-key-store-password> --key-store-alias <your-alias-name> --key-store-alias-password <your-alias-password>